seafloorscience/seafloorscience/content/home/experience.md

   location = "Norwich, United Kingdom" date_start = "2010-10-01"
   date_end = "2014-03-01"
-  description = """Teaching and demonstrating for Research and Field Skills, Physical and Chemical Processes in the Earth’s System, Aquatic Ecology, GIS Skills for Project Work and Sedimentology Undergraduate and Masters level courses"""
+  description = """Teaching and demonstrating for Research and Field Skills, Physical and Chemical Processes in the Earth’s System, Aquatic Ecology, GIS Skills for Project Work and Sedimentology Undergraduate and Masters level courses."""

 [[experience]]
   title = "Environmental Consultant"